 Use this time to prepare yourself for the coming months.
 Establish your needs and wants, and start planning for growth.

 Too many times people feel alone in their darkest times and never receive the support that they need.
 COVID-19 brought to light for many the importance of social interaction as a human being.
 I want you to know that you never have to be alone.
+There are crisis resources available to help in those darkest hours.

 An important part of the therapy process is safety planning for those dark moments.
 A safety plan is not a guarantee of safety, but when practiced regularly and incorporated into day-to-day life, it can be an important way of minimizing harm.
 Safety plans often have 5 steps: Identifying triggers, using coping skills, reaching out to supportive friends/family, utilizing warmlines/crisis lines, and calling emergency services.